 Suicide Myth - Asking and talking about suicide with a suicidal person increases the risk of suicide.

 Suicide Fact - There is no research evidence that indicates talking to people about suicide or increases their risk of suicidal ideation or suicidal behaviours.
-Speaking openly about suicide to someone who can help and support then will likely reduce the risk of suicide rather than give them the idea to try it.
+Speaking openly about suicide to someone who can help and support them will likely reduce the risk of suicide rather than give them the idea to try it.

 Suicide Myth - Once people decide to die by suicide, there is nothing you can do to stop them.